 Affiliation & Friendship – 5.9% (6th)

 Money – 5.4% (LAST)

-“These findings are quite surprising, because employers often assume things like income are the strongest drivers of happiness on the workplace.
+“These findings are quite surprising because employers often assume things like income are the strongest drivers of happiness in the workplace.
 In fact our research shows that it may be the weakest,” said Steve Lehr, Cangrade’s Chief Science Officer.